DC Area’s New Covid-19 Infections Going Into Friday | Washingtonian (DC)

 Washingtonian is keeping you up to date on the coronavirus around DC.

-The Washington region reported 1,523 new Covid-19 infections going into Friday, a sharp increase from the previous day but well below the record high of 2,258 reached earlier this month.
+The Washington region reported 1,797 new Covid-19 infections going into Friday, a substantial increase from the previous day but below the record high of 2,258 reached in early May.

 To examine the effect of the coronavirus on the area, Washingtonian examined only the data from the eight relevant jurisdictions that comprise the metro area.